 Gusmao declares a state of emergency and the situation is quickly brought under control by international peacekeepers stationed in East Timor.

-2012 - At parliamentary elections held on 7 July Gusmao's CNRT party consolidates its position, winning 30 of the 65 parliamentary seats.
+2012 - Gusmao's CNRT party consolidates its position at parliamentary elections held on 7 July, winning 30 of the 65 seats.

 The CNRT forms a coalition government with the Democratic Party and Frenti-Mudanca (a breakaway from Fretilin).
 Gusmao remains prime minister.

-Meanwhile, the UN Mission of Support in East Timor winds up its operations on 31 December.
-Early in 2013 the Australian-led troops from the International Stabilisation Force established following the crisis of 2006 begin to withdraw.
+The UN Mission of Support in East Timor winds up its operations on 31 December.
+The Australian-led troops from the International Stabilisation Force established following the crisis of 2006 begin to withdraw early in 2013.
 East Timor is left to stand on its own for the first time since Portuguese settlement over 450 years ago.

-Comment: Leader and poet, Gusmao is seen as a voice of reason and moderation in the debate over the future of East Timor.
+Freedom fighter, poet, leader.
+Gusmao is a voice of reason and moderation in the debate over the future of Timor-Leste (East Timor).
 Like South Africa's Nelson Mandela he advocates reconciliation rather than retribution as the best method of healing the country's wounds.
-Since returning to East Timor he has been a key player in reconciliation talks with antiseparatist militia leaders.

 In his acceptance speech at the presentation of the 1996 Nobel Peace Prize, José Ramos-Horta said, "This speech belongs to someone else who should be here today.
 He is an outstanding man of courage, tolerance and statesmanship.
 Yet, this man is in prison for no other crime than his ideas and vision of peace and freedom ...
 Through Xanana, I bow to my people in profound respect, loyalty and humility because they are the real heroes and peacemakers."